HzaCode/DP2_BeginnersGuide/Special Case Collection/Special Case: Iterative Parameter Configuration for Efficient Data Collection.md

        }
      }
      ```
-   - **Correct Approach**: Dynamically determine the total number of pages to ensure all relevant data is collected.

 4. **URL Placeholder Errors**
    - **Problem Description**: Forgetting to replace placeholders in the URL pattern can prevent the scraper from accessing the correct pages.